zehnlabs-com/ibkr-portfolio-rebalancer/docs/getting-started.md

 # 🚀 Getting Started Guide

+Get your IBKR Portfolio Rebalancer up and running step-by-step.
 This guide will walk you through setting up and configuring the IBKR automated portfolio rebalancing tool for use with fintech.zehnlabs.com Tactical Asset Allocation strategies.

 > ⚠️ **Before going live**: After installation, read the [Operations Guide](operations.md) to understand critical weekly restart and login requirements.

-## Prerequisites
+## ✅ Prerequisites

-Before starting, ensure:
+Before starting, ensure you have:

-- You have an **IBKR Pro** account
-- Your IBKR account is API enabled
-- In your IBKR account `Dividend Election` is set to `Reinvest`
+🏦 **IBKR Pro account** with API access enabled
-- In your IBKR account you have `Trading Permissions` for `Complex or Leveraged Exchange-Traded Products`
+📊 **Trading permissions** for `Complex or Leveraged Exchange-Traded Products`
+💰 **Dividend Election** set to `Reinvest` in your IBKR account
-- **CRITICAL**: Your IBKR account is setup with **IBKR Key (Mobile App) as MFA** - required for weekly authentication
+📱 **IBKR Key (Mobile App)** configured as MFA - **CRITICAL** for weekly authentication
-- You have a valid subscription to one or more zehnlabs.com Tactical Asset Allocation strategies
+🎯 **Zehnlabs strategy subscription** - valid subscription to one or more Tactical Asset Allocation strategies
-- You have your ZehnLabs API keys (see below)
+🔑 **ZehnLabs API keys** - obtained from the Telegram bot (see below)

-## Getting Your ZehnLabs API Keys
+## 🔑 Getting Your ZehnLabs API Keys

 To retrieve your ZehnLabs API keys, use the Zehnlabs Fintech Bot on Telegram: